-Dear Praying Friends, February – April 2017
+Dear Praying Friends, March 2019

-Your Missionaries To Alaska,
+Your Missionaries to Alaska,